jamescherti/easysession.el/README.md

 - [ghostlou1043 on GitHub](https://github.com/jamescherti/easysession.el/issues/52#issuecomment-3830343008): "Thank you for writing such a useful Emacs package.
 I think many people will use daemons more because of this package."
 - [Hungariantoast on Reddit](https://www.reddit.com/r/emacs/comments/1i93ly5/comment/m980q04/): "I have a single raylib-experiments repository that I have been writing a bunch of separate, miniature gamedev projects in.
 This package has made the process of creating, managing, and restoring each of those little coding sessions such a breeze.
 Thanks for writing it."
 - [ghoseb on GitHub](https://github.com/jamescherti/easysession.el/issues/21): "Thanks a lot for your amazing packages!
 Easysession works great 🎉"
+- [hapst3r on GitHub](https://github.com/jamescherti/easysession.el/issues/58): "...thank you so much for this package.
+I am in the process of setting it up and I can foresee a huge productivity boost once I will have it setup."
 - Mijail Guillemard (Email): "Thanks a lot for easysession.el, it is definitely more useful than other desktop*.el packages.
 The workflow I now have with Emacs has drastically improved with easysession."
 - [tdavey on Reddit](https://www.reddit.com/r/emacs/comments/1r47s44/comment/o639qyo/):
   ```